jieunyez/AppDevHack-songmatch/README.md

 Our app allows users to input their mood and/or preferred genre to generate a playlist from our database of songs.

+App Description:
+  Our app can generate a playlist according to the mood and genre the users input.
+We have five screens: The homepage, the current song list page, the mood page, the genre page, and the generated song list page.
+There are two buttons on the homepage.
+By clicking to the "Your current song list" button, the users will be navigated to a list of songs that we currently have in our database.
+By click the other button, which is "Generate your song!", the users will be led to the mood page where they can choose between the four moods we have for now.
+When they click on "next", they will be led to the Genre page where they can choose a genre they like.
+When they click on the "OK" button, they will see a page with the songs generated based on their choice of mood and genre.

 IOS Requirements:
   1. We used NSLayoutConstraint to position all of our app functions.
   2. Our playlist is displayed in a UITableView